OctopusDeploy/blog/blog/2019-12/containerize-a-real-world-web-app/index.md

 It’s important to note that each line within a dockerfile builds a new image, using the previous command’s image as the base.

-Let’s take a closer look at each line in the dockerfile.
+Let’s take a closer look at each line in the dockerfile example.

 ### FROM mcr.microsoft.com/dotnet/core/sdk:2.1
-The `FROM` section of a dockerfile tells Docker what the base image is.
+The `FROM` section of a dockerfile example tells Docker what the base image is.
 For the OctoPetShop front-end (as well as the product service, shopping cart service, and database), the base image is `mcr.microsoft.com/dotnet/core/sdk:2.1` which contains the .NET Core SDK.
 These base images are downloaded from the public repository, [Docker Hub](https://hub.docker.com).
 When building docker images, docker first downloads the base image to disk and then caches it.

 The first part of the image name, `mcr.microsoft.com`, is the username of the repository the image belongs to.
 The next part, `/dotnet/core/`, is the folder path within the repository, where the SDK image resides.
 The final part, `:2.1`, is the tag name for the image SDK.
 This tag is how the SDK image is differentiated from other images of the same name and location.